Katelyn Ohashi: 2009–2012: Junior elite

-2011

-In the junior division at the 2011 City of Jesolo Trophy, Ohashi helped the U.S. win the team competition and won an individual gold medal on floor.
-She tied for second on uneven bars and placed third all-around, fourth on beam and fifth on vault.

-At the U.S. Classic in Chicago, she won the silver medal on beam with a score of 14.95, and tied for fifth on vault with Kiana Winston (14.55).
-At the National Championships in August, she won the junior all-around title with a total score of 120.95 over two nights, beating defending champion Kyla Ross.
+In the junior division at the 2011 City of Jesolo Trophy, Ohashi helped the U.S. win the team competition and won an individual gold medal on floor exercise.
+She tied for silver on the uneven bars and placed third in the all-around, fourth on balance beam and fifth on vault.
+At the 2011 U.S. Classic, she won the silver medal on balance beam with a score of 14.95, and tied for fifth on vault.
+At the 2011 U.S. National Championships, she won the junior all-around title with a total score of 120.95 over two nights, beating defending champion Kyla Ross.

-Ohashi captured the bars title at Nationals with skills that included an el-grip endo to straddled Jaeger, a Gienger and a tucked double-double dismount.
-Her winning beam routine, one of the most difficult in the world, featured a full-twisting back layout, a standing Arabian, an Onodi and a piked full-in dismount.
-She also won floor with a routine that included a piked full-in and a two-and-a-half twist to front full.
-On vault, she performed a double-twisting Yurchenko and finished fourth.
+Ohashi began 2012 competing at the 2012 Pacific Rim Championships where she won gold in the all-around and on uneven bars, balance beam, and floor exercise.
+At the 2012 City of Jesolo Trophy, Ohashi won gold with team USA and individually won gold on uneven bars and balance beam.
+At the 2012 U.S. National Championships, Ohashi placed fifth in the all-around.

-Senior
+2013–2014: Senior elite

-Ohashi won the 2013 American Cup in March, defeating U.S. teammate Simone Biles.
-In April, however, she had shoulder surgery, which prevented her from competing for the rest of the year.
+Ohashi became age-eligible for senior level competition in 2013.
+She made her debut at the 2013 American Cup, where she won the all-around title, defeating U.S. teammate Simone Biles.
+In April, she underwent shoulder surgery which prevented her from competing for the rest of the year.

 In an interview at the 2014 WOGA Classic, Ohashi said she was unsure of her ability to continue at the international elite level after her injury.
 Later in the year, she suffered from two torn shoulders and a spine injury that required surgery, and did not compete again until 2015.

-Level 10
+2015: Level 10

 In 2015, Ohashi dropped from elite competition back to Level 10.
-Her first competition since 2013 was the Texas Prime Meet, where she performed only on vault, beam and floor.
+Her first competition since 2013 was the Texas Prime Meet, where she performed only on vault, balance beam, and floor exercise.

 Ohashi competed at the 2015 Pikes Peak Cup in Colorado Springs on February 6.
 She placed 17th in the all-around competing on three events instead of four, and finished second in the vault event final with a score of 9.850.
 She then competed at the 2015 WOGA Classic on February 14 and placed 14th overall, competing in only three events.
 On February 20, she competed at the Legends Invitational in Los Angeles, where she placed 13th in the all-around and second on vault.